Google Chrome Helper (Rendered) high CPU: 9 tested-and-tried fixes

 Monitoring your CPU usage is essential to solving this issue.
 So, before we get into the fixes and disabling options, it's wise to take some time to monitor what is really going on.

-If you don't use it already, download the free app here.
-Next, I'll guide you through how to enable the Menu and start monitoring your CPU with ease:
+If you don't use it already, get a free trial of the app.
+Next, we'll guide you through how to enable the Menu App and start monitoring your CPU with ease:

 -